Child Safety Policy (MPF1337)

 Privacy, technology and social media

-5.19.
-All members of the University community and the University’s controlled entities must protect the privacy of children and their families in accordance with the Privacy Policy ( MPF1104 ) and the Provision and Acceptable Use of IT Policy ( MPF1314 ).
+5.26.
+All individuals and entities covered by this policy under sections 2.1(a) and (b) must protect the privacy of children and their families in accordance with the Privacy Policy (MPF1104) and the Provision and Acceptable Use of IT Policy (MPF1314).

-5.20.
-All members of the University community and the University’s controlled entities must ensure that technology and social media are used appropriately in connection with children, including by:
+5.27.
+All individuals and entities covered by this policy under sections 2.1(a) and (b) must ensure that technology and social media are used appropriately in connection with children, including by:

 a) obtaining all necessary approvals from parents, guardians, or otherwise in accordance with relevant processes and guidelines including appropriate storage and record keeping;